June 21: Summer's here - time for Rosato!

-Summer solstice
+Summer Solstice

-The longest day, the shortest night & a cool glass of rosato!
+The longest day, the shortest night & a cool glass of Rosato!

 Il Palagio di Panzano Aldemara Rosato Toscana IGT

-Le Cincole Rosato Toscana IGT
+Le Cinciole Rosato Toscana IGT

-The Rosato from Le Cinciole is also a 100% pink Sangiovese summer delight.
-Immediately after the harvest, the grapes are vinified using the "white wine method": After only 12 hours of maceration, the must is processed further.
-Fermentation and maturation take place in stainless steel tanks.
-In the spring after the harvest, the Rosato is finally bottled under a waning moon.
-Just in time before the summer begins!
-The very high rating of 91 out of a possible 100 points for a rosato by the American wine critic Antonio Galloni on his wine platform vinous and the fact that Le Cincole's rosato is also listed in the Slow Food Guide "I migliori 100 vini rosa d'Italia" prove that this rosato is a very special drinking pleasure.
+Le Cinciole's Rosato is also a 100% pink Sangiovese summer delight.
+Right after harvest, the grapes are vinified using the "white wine method": after just 12 hours of skin contact, the must is processed further.
+Fermentation and aging happen in stainless steel tanks.
+In the spring after harvest, the Rosato is finally bottled during a waning moon.
+Just in time before summer kicks off!
+The fact that this Rosato is a truly special treat to drink is proven by the super high rating of 91 out of 100 possible points for a Rosato from American wine critic Antonio Galloni on his wine platform Vinous, and the fact that Le Cinciole's Rosato is also listed in the Slow Food Guide "I migliori 100 vini rosa d'Italia."

 Le Fonti Panzano Rosato IGT

-Le Fonti's Rosato is made from 70% Sangiovese and 30% Merlot and impresses with its strong rosé color and extreme fruitiness.
-It achieves this through the so-called "saignée method": "saigner" means "to bleed" in French, "saignée" means "to bleed out".
-In other words: In the course of red wine production, the mash is "veined".
-10 to 20 percent of the must is drawn off without prior pressing.
-After two to three weeks of secondary fermentation, the rosato matures for a further two to three months in stainless steel tanks before being bottled in spring.
+Le Fonti's Rosato is made from 70% Sangiovese and 30% Merlot, and it really stands out with its vibrant rosé color and super fruity taste.
+It gets this from the so-called "Saignée method": "Saigner" means "to bleed" in French, and "saignée" means "bled off."
+In other words: during red wine production, 10 to 20 percent of the must is drawn off without prior pressing.
+After a two to three-week secondary fermentation, the Rosato ages for another two to three months in stainless steel tanks before being bottled in the spring.

 Poggio al Sole Primavera Rosato Toscana IGT